What Is Claim Settlement Ratio | Factors

 - Decision on Claim - Sit back while we review & get back

-If you want to know an exact checklist required for filing various claims such as Death Claim, Critical Illness/Hospital Cash Benefit Claim, Group Claim, Disability Claim etc., click here.
+If you want to know an exact checklist required for filing various claims such as Death Claim, Critical Illness/Hospital Cash Benefit Claim, Group Claim, Disability Claim etc. click here.

-In conclusion, Claim Settlement Ratio is an important metric for measuring the performance of an insurance company.
+In conclusion, Claim Settlement Ratio is one of the important metric for measuring the performance of an insurance company.
 It is a ratio of the number of claims settled to the number of claims received.
 Policyholders should look for insurance companies with a high CSR, as this indicates that the company is more likely to settle claims in a timely and efficient manner.
 Factors that can affect an insurance company's CSR include its financial stability, type of insurance offered, claims process, and claims settlement practices.

 Aastha Mestry - Portfolio Manager